 The doctor nodded and crossed his legs, revealing a pair of scuffed black shoes.
 The stool moved a few inches.

-“Well Gramps might walk quickly because he’ll be eager to play golf again… He hasn’t played in over a year and he loves to play with his buddies and his oldest grandson, Biff.”
+“Well Gramps might walk quickly because he’ll be eager to play golf again…he hasn’t played in over a year and he loves to play with his buddies and his oldest grandson, Biff.”

 “I’m ready to play right now,” Gramps said, slapping his good knee.
 “You see, I wanna buy this new Ping driver that–”

-“The sooner the better.
+The surgeon interrupted, “The sooner the better.
 At sixty-seven you’ll heal fast.”